 Helpful Mook: The Desert Hare, which heals you for attacking it, and the Magic Urn, which only use restorative items on your party for its entire AI script.

-Humans Are The Real Monsters: The Espers lived in a lush and fertile world in peace and harmony with themselves and their surroundings despite the fact they can use their magic powers for destruction, while the humans drain the power of the Espers into delicious whiffs of magic purely for warfare and personal gain, going as far as to modify their own bodies with a sickening blend of their own technology and their magic extracts of the Espers.
-The two largest human cities in the game, Zozo and Vector, are also completely terrible places and both have little to no redeeming qualities within them whatsoever.
+Humans Are the Real Monsters: The Espers lived in a lush and fertile world in peace and harmony with themselves and their surroundings despite the fact they can use their magic powers for destruction, while the humans drain the power of the Espers into delicious whiffs of magic purely for warfare and personal gain, going as far as to modify their own bodies with a sickening blend of their own technology and their magic extracts of the Espers.
+The two largest human cities in the game, Zozo and Vector, are portrayed as being dangerous, polluted places.

 Improbable Weapon User: Not yet at the level of some later installments in the series, but still, Setzer fights with cards, darts, and dice, Relm uses a paintbrush, Mog dances to inflict status effects, and Umaro just throws your other party members at the monsters.

-Infallible Babble: Averted by the Zozo thieves, who are all pathological liars by nature.
+Infallible Babble: Inverted by the Zozo thieves, who are all pathological liars by nature.

 Infinity+1 Sword: All characters get one specifically for them in the Gameboy Advance remake.
 However, they're yet shamed by the Lightbringer/Illumina from the original release which is still present. +7 to all stats, +50% Evade and Magic Evade, max attack power, when attacking it consumes 20 MP to deal an instant critical hit, its unblockable and ignores row, and randomly casts Holy when attacking.
 The Gameboy Advance remake made it effectively farmable, as it's obtained by betting the Ragnarok sword (formerly one of a kid) in the Coliseum, and the final boss has a Ragnarok to be stolen and can now be fought over and over.`